 Amgen Scholars Programme, the internationally recognized undergraduate research initiative offers undergraduates the opportunity to collaborate with faculty at top institutions on cutting-edge scientific research.
 Students worldwide may now apply to be Amgen Scholars at leading institutions in Japan: Kyoto University, and The University of Tokyo.

-Applications for the 2019 Amgen Scholars Program in Japan are now online.
+Applications for the 2020 Amgen Scholars Program in Japan will go online.
 Note that applicants do not need to currently attend one of the Japan host institutions to participate.
 In fact, Amgen Scholars have represented over 500 colleges and universities to date.

 For the Japan Program click on flyer.